EliManning/ELArmory/README.md

-iOS Exercise

-To be a good iOS developer.
+Be a good iOS developer

-Tuning skills.
+Tuning skills

-Vision big.
+Vision big